 Is Greece a Schengen country?

 Greece is one of the Schengen area countries, which means some travelers will require specific travel insurance.
-U.S. citizens are not required to obtain a Schengen visa to travel to Greece, but citizens of many other countries are.
-Note that if you are a resident of the U.S. but not a U.S. citizen, you will need to get a Schengen Visa to travel to Greece.
+US citizens are not required to obtain a Schengen visa to travel to Greece, but citizens of many other countries are.
+Note that if you are a resident of the US but not a US citizen, you may need to get a Schengen Visa to travel to Greece.
 It's essential to review the Schengen Visa travel plans before going to Greece.

 How Much is Travel Insurance to Greece?

 US citizens often ask, "What is the best travel insurance for Greece?"
 Alternatively, if you live on the other side of the pond, "What's the best holiday insurance for Greece?"
 Travel insurance is not one size fits all, so the best plan depends on your individual needs and budget.
 Calculating the cost of insurance varies by traveler depending on party size, length of stay, and type of coverage.
 Check our cost of travel insurance page to see what variables may factor into the cost of travel insurance for Greece, or use InsureMyTrip's SMART algorithm to start the search for you.
 Just look to the right of this page.
 Fill in the information for your trip to Greece to receive a free, personalized quote on the cost of travel insurance for your trip.
 InsureMyTrip can help you compare different plans to identify which options work best for your Greece trip and your budget.

 Do I Need a Passport to Go to Greece?

 Yes, a passport is required for entry into Greece.
 So, when thinking about what you need to travel to Greece, don't leave your passport behind!
 Your passport is recommended to be within six months or more of expiration.
 If you bought travel insurance for Greece, also remember your insurance policy document in the case you need to file a claim.